-An NDA can be created on a contracting platform such as Legislate by answering a few simple questions and choosing its key terms.
+An NDA can be created on a contracting platform such as Legislate by answering a few simple questions such as the term of the agreement, the use of the information and whether it should be a mutual NDA or one way.
 The NDA can be signed and sent to the other party to sign on Legislate as well.
 Unlike getting templates online, Legislate guarantees NDAs which are up-to-date with the law, lawyer-reviewed and simple to understand.
 You can read our tutorial on NDAs.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.